srak71/Shuffle-AI/README.md

-# Artificial Intelligence For Music Shuffle Optimization
+\title{Artificial Intelligence For Music Shuffle Optimization}

 ## Mood Association and Cognitive Response in Individuals to Auditory Stimulation